ni/nimble/packages/xliff-to-json-converter/README.md

-# XLIFF to JSON Converter
+# XLIFF to JSON Converter for Angular

-The `@ni/xliff-to-json-converter` library converts Angular XLIFF translation files to JSON so that they can be loaded at runtime in Angular apps.
+The `@ni/xliff-to-json-converter` library converts XLIFF translation files to Angular's JSON format so that they can be loaded at runtime in Angular apps.

 # Usage